 - Any of the recurrent training activities set out in section 921.04 of Standard 921.
 This is an online questionnaire that has the answers posted right after each question.
 Don’t ask… just comply.
 Be sure to print it out after you complete it because it doesn’t save the answers.

 Just like the Certificate, the pilot must have Proof of Recency with them at all times.
 Unlike the Certificate, it’s free.

 Every owner of a remotely piloted aircraft has to keep certain records.
 They need to be with you while flying for a certain period of time and all records must be transferred with the system if you sell or give it to a new owner.

 - The name of the pilot(s) and crew involved with each flight, noting time and date (keep with you while flying for 12 months).

-Get certified before you buy your RPAAS, and do your research before you commit to a system.
-Rotor-based RPAAS design is changing rapidly as manufacturers adapt to the demands of North American and European applicators.
+Get certified before you buy your RPAS, and do your research before you commit to a system.
+Rotor-based RPAS design is changing rapidly as manufacturers adapt to the demands of North American and European applicators.
 Be sure you understand what they can and what they cannot do.
-Only buy from a reputable dealer with practical spraying experience, and not someone with slick advertising that over-promises RPAAS work rate, swath width, reduced drift or improved coverage potential.
+Only buy from a reputable dealer with practical spraying experience, and not someone with slick advertising that over-promises RPAS work rate, swath width, reduced drift or improved coverage potential.
 Ask to see the data.